-Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Prevacid side effects, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+Free Confidential Prevacid Lawsuit Evaluation: If you or a loved one was injured by Prevacid side effects, you should contact our law firm immediately for a free case evaluation.
+You may be entitled to financial compensation by filing a suit against Takeda Pharmaceuticals or other drug manufacturers and a Prevacid lawyer can help.

 Update: PPI Acid Reflux Drugs Increase Stomach Cancer Risk by up to 250%, Study Finds